-Today, he’s 107-pounds (and growing) of lovable funny Bullmastiff.
+Today, he’s 125-pounds of lovable funny Bullmastiff/Something mix.
 And we’re totally smitten with him.
 But every day, something he does reminds me of our Magic.

 Saint Spot Syndrome